Scroll Top

 Objective: By 2025, the sustainability of conservation efforts of the beach and forest system of the Río Sarstún Multiple use Area has been strengthened through the sustainable and inclusive development of the Reserve’s ecotourism site Guaira-Cocolí Coastal Natural Area.

-- FUNDAECO and Amantes de la Tierra established a joint work plan to develop a Tourism Impact Monitoring Protocol, which includes habitat characterization, long-term monitoring, and indicators to measure tourism impacts.
-In February 2025, an initial site visit was conducted to collect baseline data on water quality, coastal dune topography, soil, and local flora and fauna.
+• FUNDAECO and Amantes de la Tierra established a joint work plan to develop a Tourism Impact Monitoring Protocol, which includes long-term monitoring, habitat characterization, and impact indicators.

 Beach cleanups in the Reserve’s ecotourism site Guaira-Cocolí Coastal Natural Area.